Maksydenko/Practices/README.md

 <details>
 <summary><b>📋 Specification:</b></summary>

-**Task 1.
-Construct these numeric values:**
+1. Construct these numeric values:
    * Integer zero;
    * Floating point zero;
    * Integer one hundred and one;
    * Floating point one thousand;
    * Floating point one thousand using scientific notation;
    * Create a positive integer, a negative integer, and zero.
 Assign them to variables;
    * Write several arithmetic expressions.
 Bind the values to variables.
 Use a variety of operators, e.g. +, -, /, *, etc. Use parentheses to control operator scope;
    * Create several floats and assign them to variables;
    * Write several arithmetic expressions containing your float variables;
    * Write several expressions using mixed arithmetic (integers and floats);
    * Obtain a float as a result of division of one integer by another; do so by explicitly converting one integer to a float.

-**Task 2.
-Type Conversation:**
+2. Type Conversation:
    * Construct an integer from the string "123";
    * Construct a float from the integer 123;
    * Construct an integer from the float 12.345.

-**Task 3.
-Digits of a Number:**
+3. Digits of a Number:
    * Write a Python-script that detects the last 4 digits of a credit card;
    * Find the sum of the digits of a three-digit number.
 </details>

 ### **Laboratory work 3**